Homer's Phobia: Cultural references

 The episode features numerous cultural references.
 The song "Gonna Make You Sweat (Everybody Dance Now)" by C+C Music Factory is played twice during the episode: first as the steel mill transforms into a disco, and second over the alternate closing credits.
 Homer's record collection includes music by The New Christy Minstrels and The Wedding of Lynda Bird Johnson, the albums Loony Luau and Ballad of the Green Berets by Staff Sgt.
 Barry Sadler.
-The song that John picks out and he and Homer dance to is "I Love the Nightlife" by Alicia Bridges, and the song that Bart dances to is "The Shoop Shoop Song (It's in His Kiss)" where he parodies young Christina Ricci from the music video of Cher's version.
-The original was recorded by Betty Everett.
+The song that John picks out and he and Homer dance to is "I Love the Nightlife" by Alicia Bridges, and the song that Bart dances to is "The Shoop Shoop Song (It's in His Kiss)" where he parodies young Christina Ricci from the music video of Cher's version (although he dances to the original version, recorded by Betty Everett).
 When John is introduced, there is a plastic pink flamingo lying in the background, a reference to John Waters' film Pink Flamingos.
 Items in John's store include several buttons endorsing political campaigns of Richard Nixon, Dan Quayle, and Bob Dole as well as an issue of TV Guide owned by Jacqueline Kennedy Onassis that features the title characters from the sitcom Laverne & Shirley on the cover.
 John's car, which bears a striking resemblance to the Cadillac driven by Tony Montana in Scarface (1983), honks the first bar of "Somewhere Over The Rainbow" from The Wizard of Oz (1939), referencing Judy Garland's status as a gay icon.
 When John takes the Simpson family on a driving tour of Springfield's shopping district, he points out a store where he claims that the Mexican film actress Lupe Vélez bought the toilet she drowned in.
 This is a reference to the urban legend that Velez was found dead with her head in the toilet the night of her suicide in 1944.
+The theme park with the reindeer was based on an actual year-round attraction called Santa's Village in the San Bernardino mountains in Southern California that featured Christmas and North Pole-themed activities and rides.
+The original Santa's Village closed in 1998, and the property has since been redeveloped as an outdoor adventure park and campground.

 The couch gag in this episode parodies the AOL Dial-up Internet access sign-on process, parodying it "America On-Link".
 On a System 7 Mac-like interface, the user attempts to sign in, getting to a stalled progress bar titled "loading family".
 The unseen user, presumably frustrated with the delay, clicks the "Cancel" button repeatedly, triggering the "Sosumi" alert to be played each time in response.
 At the time, AOL users suffered significant issues accessing the service after AOL moved from hourly billing to a flat monthly fee, saturating capacity.